cnnrbrn/javascript-guide/data/api/loop-through-api-results.md

     });
 ```

-In the second `then` method, we have the json data from the server.
+In the second `then` method, we receive the json data from the server.
 Within that function we can now do something with that data.

 > All APIs return data differently.
 Inspect (console.log) what is returned from the API to see how to access the properties you need.

 When we logged our json argument above, we can see that it is an object with one property called `dogs` which has a value of an array of objects.

-Let's create a function we can can call from the final `then` method to loop through that array.
+Let's create a function we can call from the final `then` method to loop through that array.

+(More detailed info on [functions](../functions/README.md))

 ```js
 function loopThroughDogs(ourArgument) {